Eden Campus Views

 Kingston Councils' Affordable Housing SPD states "The financial implications of complying with the affordable housing policy need to be factored into the land value when purchasing a site.
 If no regard is paid to these implications the resultant financial consequences will have to be borne by the developer."

 Therefore this should have been evaluated on the basis of the extant planning policies including the EQDB.
-It is not acceptable for the developer to contend - as they have- that the 22 storey tower needs to be that high to “fit in” the Affordable Homes in their validation.
+It is unacceptable for the developer to contend - as they have- that the residential tower needed to be 22 storeys to “fit in” the Affordable Homes in their validation but now that its reduced to 16 storeys that is no longer viable.
+The developer is creating a huge amount of prime office on the site.
+It is frankly inconceivable that this alone does not pay for the entire development.

 Housing is an extremely strong concern for residents but is always used as a weapon against residents by developers.
 In our experience, residents rarely say no to truly affordable housing.
-No sane person believes that Kingston’s housing needs will be addressed by more luxury gated developments with prices far in excess of those which most residents could truly afford.
-Why doesn’t the council just get on with developing the Cattle Market - where you could get considerably more homes on a site it owns rather than allowing the developer here to dangle the carrot of 50 Affordable Homes in return for 100 UNaffordable homes.
+No sane person believes that Kingston’s housing needs will be addressed by more luxury developments with prices far in excess of those which most residents could truly afford.
+Why doesn’t the council just get on with developing the Cattle Market - where we could get considerably more homes on a site we own rather than allowing the developer here to provide zero Affordable Homes but allow them to profit from 115 UNaffordable flats all at the expense of the historic town centre.

-Due to its excessive bulk, scale, height and massing, the development would fail to meet the requirements as set out in the Eden Quarter Development Brief SPD which remains a material consideration for ALL planning applications It should be noted that many during the consultation process considered this Supplementary Planning Document to be more than generous in it's height guidance so it is unacceptable for these constraints to now be ignored.
+Due to its excessive bulk, scale, height and massing, the development would fail to meet the requirements as set out in the EQDB which remains a material consideration for ALL planning applications It should be noted that many during the consultation process considered this Supplementary Planning Document to be more than generous in it's height guidance so it is unacceptable for these constraints to now be ignored.

-While the project may meet some sustainability requirements, small landscape adjustments and creating a slightly better river bank will not be enough to offset the damage created by demolishing an existing concrete building to the ground.
+While the project may meet some sustainability requirements, small landscape adjustments and creating a slightly better river bank will not be enough to offset the damage created by demolishing two existing concrete buildings.

 6. Parking, Transport, Infrastructure and Services